What is Disruptive Innovation?

 When disruptive innovation enters the typical market, the leading companies adapt to the new technology in response to the competition.
 However, at this point, the smaller company has already established itself in the market, and it had ample time to refine the business model and the product or service offered.

-Hence, reacting to the competition with the new technology only will not be sufficient for the established company.
-Moreover, it takes time and multiple iterations to develop products; hence, catching up becomes difficult.
+Therefore, reacting to the competition with the new technology will not be sufficient for the established company.
+It takes time and multiple iterations to develop products; hence, catching up becomes difficult.

 Disruptive companies exploit technologies to provide products in different ways.
 For example, Netflix shifted its business model from providing customers rental DVDs to on-demand video streaming.
 Companies with disruptive innovation usually have initial offerings that are sub-standard to those of the leading companies.

-Hence, customers hesitate to switch despite the lesser price until the product or service quality is improved.
-And when the product or service quality improves, a considerable number of customers start using them, which ultimately drives down the market prices.
+Many customers will hesitate to switch despite discounted pricing until the product or service quality is improved.
+And when the product or service quality improves, a considerable number of customers begin to start using them, which ultimately drives down the market prices.

 Examples of Disruptive Innovation

 Airbnb disrupted the hospitality industry by combining technology and innovation in the business model.
 It all started when the founders decided to allow people who initially came to a conference to stay at their residence.

 The number of users and rental listings gradually increased, and eventually, it reached the mainstream.
 It targeted high-value customers with premium-level services such as Luxe and Airbnb Plus concepts.
 It allows travelers to stay at a place where the locals live.

 The platform facilitates transactions between travelers and property owners.
 It allows user-generated content on individual homes, rooms, and destination locations.
 Compared to traditional hotels, Airbnb has a competitive advantage of low cost and accommodation options.